teisenbe/transpsoe/README.md

 - [x] Complete initial CAD work
 - [x] SPICE simulations
 - [x] Order test board to verify footprints, board alignment, and power connector clearance
+- [x] Order and assemble rev 0 PCBs and components
-- [ ] Order and assemble rev 0 PCBs and components
+- [ ] Order and assemble rev 1 PCBs and components

+## Known issues
+- Something on channel 1 produces around -0.5 to -1mV of error in a way that is visible on the +S output (and all channel 2 outputs when summing is enabled).
+It does not seem to show up on the other outputs, but this might just mean its calibrated out of the voltage refs.

 ## Controls